aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 ---

-### Product Demo

-I designed and built a no-code product demo in Webflow to enable the Sales team to **personalise walkthroughs** across sectors such as media, sports, and gaming.
+### I designed and built a no-code **product demo** in Webflow to enable the Sales team to personalise walkthroughs across sectors such as media, sports, and gaming.

 This new approach significantly **reduced production time**, made the demo easier to update, and allowed the team to test sector-specific messaging with less friction.